hoangsonww/MERN-Stack-Ecommerce-App/README.md

 ## Project Structure

-The project is organized into two main "stacks": The backend is in the `backend` directory and the frontend is in the `root` directory.
+The project is organized into two main "stacks": The backend is in the `backend` directory that hosts all product & order data and the frontend is in the `root` directory.
 Here is an overview of the project structure:

 ```
 fullstack-ecommerce/